HeroicEric/orbitjs-site/src/v0.15/guide/getting-started.md

 coordination strategy that backs up the store won't be enabled until after the restore is complete.

+^^ Why do I care about not enabling the coordination until after the restore is complete?

 We now have an application which has data fully contained in the browser.
 Any data that's entered can be accessed while offline and will even persist across browser refreshes.